 As always in hacking, the anything-goes rule applies: simply use whatever is most efficient.
 Every binary is different, and all reverse engineers have their own style.
 Often, the best way to achieve your goal is to combine approaches (such as emulator-based tracing and symbolic execution).
 To get started, pick a good disassembler and/or reverse engineering framework, then get comfortable with their particular features and extension APIs.
 Ultimately, the best way to get better is to get hands-on experience.

 Running an app in the emulator gives you powerful ways to monitor and manipulate its environment.
 For some reverse engineering tasks, especially those that require low-level instruction tracing, emulation is the best (or only) choice.
-Unfortunately, this type of analysis is only viable for Android, because no emulator exists for iOS (the iOS simulator is not an emulator, and apps compiled for an iOS device don't run on it).
+Unfortunately, this type of analysis is only viable for Android, because no free or open source emulator exists for iOS (the iOS simulator is not an emulator, and apps compiled for an iOS device don't run on it).
+The only iOS emulator available is a commercial SaaS solution - Corellium.
 We'll provide an overview of popular emulation-based analysis frameworks for Android in the "Tampering and Reverse Engineering on Android" chapter.

 In the late 2000s, testing based on symbolic execution has become a popular way to identify security vulnerabilities.
 Symbolic "execution" actually refers to the process of representing possible paths through a program as formulas in first-order logic.
 Satisfiability Modulo Theories (SMT) solvers are used to check the satisfiability of these formulas and provide solutions, including concrete values of the variables needed to reach a certain point of execution on the path corresponding to the solved formula.